RussH-code/RussH-code/README.md

 * Machine learning/Deep learning
 * Software/Web development

 Always learning new technologies.
 GitHub is a space where I share my learning progress and learn from others.
+Also looking for collaboration opportunities.

 ----